This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

 Store the wrapped cheesecake in the refrigerator for up to 5–7 days.
 For longer storage, wrap the cheesecake in a layer of plastic wrap and aluminum foil or place it in an airtight container before freezing.
 It can be frozen for up to 2–3 months.
 Thaw overnight in the fridge before serving.
 This ensures the cheesecake stays fresh and maintains its flavor and texture.

-Seasonal Pecan Delights You’ll Be Glad You Tried
+Seasonal Pecan Recipes You’ll Be Glad You Tried

 Apple Bottom Bourbon Pecan Cheesecake